alem-shaimardanov/macro_data_portal/parsers/README.md

 #### Sequence of running the files to load data from Trading Economics:
 1. Make sure you've installed `scrapy` in your machine;
 2. Change directory to `trading_economics`;
 3. In that directory, type: `scrapy crawl gdp -o gdp.json`.
-(This will load GDP of Asian countries from Trading Economics into `gdp.json` file)
+(This will load GDP of Asian countries from Trading Economics into `gdp.json` file).
+4. In that directory, type: `scrapy crawl inflation -o inflation.json`.
+(This will load Inflation of all countries from Trading Economics into `inflation.json` file).

 - If you want to drop tables from the database, run `drop_tables.py` file.